It is often said, that failing to prepare is preparing to fail.

-One could also add that, in the same way, failing to take control of your life will result in life controlling you, and years will flit away as time inevitably ticks on.
+One could also add that in the same way, failing to take control of your life will result in life controlling you and the years will flit away as time inevitably ticks on.

 Welcome to adult life!

 Yet, even though we acknowledge that life is full of responsibilities, that this is true for most people, and the fact that we are all governed by the same 24 hours in a day and seven days in a week, the phrase “I don’t have time” seems to have become our mantra in the modern day.

-This is when we need to take a step back and take a deep, long look at what it is that is taking up our time, not only in our physical tasks and activities, but more importantly, in what we allow to occupy our minds during these 24 hours of each day.
+This is when we need to take a step back and take a deep, long look at what it is that is taking up our time.
+Not only in our physical tasks and activities, but more importantly, in what we allow to occupy our minds during these 24 hours of each day.

 Islam places a great deal of importance on the concept of niyyah, or intention.
 A famous narration of the Prophet Muhammad (may Allah bless him and give him peace) states:

 “Actions are but by intentions, and every man shall have only that which he intended”

 The power of this statement should not be underestimated.

 It not only underlines the importance of sincerity and ensuring that we strive to have righteous intentions for the things we do, but it also reveals the hidden power of the intention to raise a mundane action into one worthy of reward, simply by the intention that one attached to it.